shtirlets96/RatesToEuro/README.md

 # RatesToEuro

-he application is to receive exchange rates relative to the euro.
+The application is to receive exchange rates relative to the euro.

 When the Java model is launched, the application will be accessible from the browser at http://localhost:9015/*.
 You can write anything instead of * and you will still be redirected to index.html =).